chef/automate/components/automate-chef-io/content/docs/infra-server.md

 {{% warning %}}

-Chef Automate will not deploy the following Chef Infra Server add-ons:
+Chef Automate will not deploy the Chef Infra Server add-ons Chef Manage and Push Jobs Server.

-- Chef Manage
+{{% /warning %}}

-- Push Jobs Server
+{{% warning %}}

-- Supermarket
+Supermarket cannot authenticate users on Chef Infra Server that is deployed with Chef Automate.

 {{% /warning %}}